imsdev/ims-java-springboot/ims-springboot-callout/README.md

 ## Program flow and architecture
+The following diagram shows the program flow and the components involved.
+Note that the MDB that processes the message from IMS can then call a service, local or external.
+However, in this example, the MDB simply processes the message from IMS.
+It does not call any service.

 ![flow_diagram](./media/springboot_imscallout.jpg)

 The implementation is based on the IMS documentation that describes how to implement the synchronous callout function using MDBs in a WebSphere Application Server.